-Having a hard time choosing the best laptop that could keep going for hours and accommodate your collection of resources, articles, and research?
-Worry no more since this article could help you narrow down your choices!
+A good laptop is pretty much a requirement for every science major.
+You will end up spending hours on it for your assignments and projects.
+Having a hard time choosing the best laptop that can keep going for hours and accommodate your collection of resources, articles, and research?
+Worry no more, In this article I will help you narrow down your choices!

 Being a science major is a lot of work so choose according to your field.
 Do you need to process data instantly?
 Do you need to make notes while travelling?
 Know the size of RAM and storage system, OS, Battery life, and processor type that you need.